multiwire2024/MWLDXP50USBUMDF2Driver/Readme.md

 ![CKA Dialog](./img/esigner-dialog.png?raw=true )

 Provide the SSL.com web site user and password.
 An additional one time password will be requested.
-Go to the SSL.com page, to the "show QR code" area.
-This will provide a one time password as an 8 digit code.
+The one time password is provided by an authentication app (for example google authenticator) which has been paired with the account.
+Enter the 6 digit code from the authenticator into the OTP field.

 ![CKA Dialog](./img/ssl-otp-page.png?raw=true )